Tanie04/EZLang-Project/docs/language_spec.md

   - Returns the remainder of a division

 ## Notes
-  -Every statement ends with a period .
+  - Every statement ends with a period .
   - . is used only to terminate statements (not inside expressions)
   - + is used for both numeric addition and string concatenation
   - Conditions support and, or, and not operators